ANOTHER VIEW OF 'FOSSIL' FUELS

 If I am right, and if fossil fuel is actually a renewable fuel (or at least virtually limitless on earth and even more so in space) then we can use fossil fuels instead of nuclear energy.
 This would be wonderful, because nuclear energy--as discussed below--is absolutely unconscionable because of how it destroys our planet for future generations.

-Nuclear power generation creates extremely dangerous radioactive waste (such as plutonium) and releases it during inevitable accidents, and THERE IS NO SOLUTION TO THE LONG TERM SAFE STORAGE OF THIS TOXIC STUFF THAT WILL HARM FUTURE GENERATIONS HORRIBLY.
+Nuclear power generation creates extremely dangerous radioactive waste (such as plutonium) and releases it during inevitable accidents (not to mention deliberate or reckless bombing during a war, as in Ukraine and described here), and THERE IS NO SOLUTION TO THE LONG TERM SAFE STORAGE OF THIS TOXIC STUFF THAT WILL HARM FUTURE GENERATIONS HORRIBLY.
 FURTHERMORE, ROUTINE MINING OF URANIUM IS TURNING MORE AND MORE OUR PLANET INTO UNINHABITABLE "SACRIFICE ZONES."

 WHY NUCLEAR ENERGY IS ABSOLUTELY UNCONSCIONABLE BECAUSE IT DESTROYS OUR PLANET FOR FUTURE GENERATIONS